-Have you ever had a long conversation with a good friend and felt much better for it?
+Have you ever had a conversation with a good friend or family member and felt much better for it?
 If so, then you’ve already experienced the stress-relieving value of talking through whatever is bothering you.

 If you don’t have someone you can trust with your innermost thoughts, speaking with a counselor or therapist is another option.
 Sometimes, just saying your troubles aloud is enough to help reduce their power and hold on you.

 5. Keep a Journal